 The Diana Network

 Young people are at the heart of the Diana Network.
 We know it’s their right as active young citizens to play a role in society and in shaping our future.
-The Diana Network provides bite-sized opportunities for young people to get involved as and when they can.
+The Diana Network Programme gives young people skills that will help both with their personal development and employability prospects.
+It includes life skills, personal development and professional skills training and progressive pathways (eg work experience, internships and job shadowing opportunities).
+Importantly, the Diana Network programme also provides opportunities for like-minded individuals to communicate with each other and decision makers – relationships are formed for life and many share learning and work together on community projects

 All Party Parliamentary Group for Youth Affairs

 The All-Party Parliamentary Group (APPG) on Youth Affairs was established in 1998 to raise the profile of issues that affect and concern young people, encourage dialogue between parliamentarians, young people and youth services, and encourage a co-ordinated and coherent approach to youth policy making.
 The group currently has around 100 members, drawn from both Houses of Parliament.
-The Diana Award enables young people to attend these discussions to broaden their understanding of youth policies.
+The Diana Award enables young people to attend these discussions to broaden their understanding of youth policies and use this platform to voice their opinions.

-The Diana Award are excited to be hosting the Digital Edge Youth Board in partnership with Nominet Trust.
-The Digital Edge is a £2 million investment programme by Nominet Trust to fund new ideas for using digital technology to improve young people’s economic and social participation.
-The Digital Edge Youth Board Members help to select which applications should receive funding.
+Until September 2013 the Diana Award hosted the Digital Edge Youth Board in partnership with Nominet Trust.
+The Digital Edge was a £2 million investment programme by Nominet Trust to fund new ideas for using digital technology to improve young people’s economic and social participation.
+The Digital Edge Youth Board Members helped to select which applications should receive funding.

 The Diana Award gives young people an insight into different careers, whether this be through professional speeches, career events or work experience.

-If you would like to offer your time and/or expertise to support young people in the Diana Network please contact firstname.lastname@example.org
+If you would like to offer your time and/or expertise to support young people through the Diana Network please contact Katie.email@example.com

 The Diana Award are looking to establish links to businesses and organisations who can support our ‘Insight Into…’ career days in August 2013.